Table of Contents:

 7. Think Ahead and Be Safe

 Most animals prefer to run away from humans, but there are times when they may attack if they feel threatened.
 For instance, a wounded feral hog or a mother with piglets can be quite aggressive.
 With their sharp tasks and quick reflexes, they could administer a deep wound.

 That’s why it makes sense to investigate your surroundings before you hunt at night so that you can retreat safely if necessary.
 If a feral hog or a pack of coyotes seems a little too menacing, the best thing is to either move to a new location or save hunting for another night.

-If you’re going to have a successful hunting trip, you need to have a safe hunting trip.
+If you’re going to have a successful night hunting trip, you need to have a safe hunting trip.
 Many accidents happen in the woods because of a lack of attention or preparation.
-And while the possibilities for hunting accident are high during the day when safety precautions are taken, it can be even more dangerous at night.
+And while the possibilities for hunting accidents are high during the day when safety precautions are taken, it can be even more dangerous to hunt at night.